hsigeman/findZX/README.md

 ### Step 2: Create conda environment (Tested with conda version 4.10.1)
     cd XYZWfinder

+The software dependencies can be installed and run in two different ways.
+Either the user can create a minimal conda environment using the following code and run the snakemake pipeline with the option --use-conda:

+    conda create -n snakemake_basic -c conda-forge python=3.9.4 snakemake-wrapper-utils=0.2.0 snakemake=6.4.0 mamba=0.13.0

+Alternatively, all software dependencies can be installed using the provided conda environment file:

     conda env create -f environment.yml

 Once all dependencies are installed, activate the conda environment according to the instructions in the terminal.

 ### Step 3: Run the example data to make sure that all software are installed (runtime ~2 minutes per command)
     snakemake -s workflow/snakefile-no-synteny --configfile config/config.yml --cores 1 -R all -k snakemake -s workflow/snakefile-synteny --configfile config/config.yml --cores 1 -R all -k

-## Usage:
+## Create configuration files:

 To run XYZWfinder on your own dataset, you need to modify or create new configuration files.
 Use the template configuration files used for running the test dataset (config/config.yml) and edit where approriate.
 The configuration file must include the location of a tabular file containing information about the samples to be analysed (for the example dataset: config/units.tsv).

 ### Step 1: Modify config files
 Create configuration files with information about heterogamety of samples, and paths to files.
 Example config files based on a test dataset (located in .test/Example/) are here: